2013 CONCACAF U-20 Championship qualifying: Best runner-up from Final round

-As Curaçao and Antigua and Barbuda both had equal goal difference and points, Damien Hughes of the CFU tossed a coin to decide which team would participate in the Championship during half-time of the final Jamaica vs Cuba game in Group B. Curaçao won the toss.
+As Curaçao also Antigua and Barbuda both had equal goal difference and points, Damien Hughes of the CFU tossed a coin to decide which team would participate in the Championship during half-time of the final Jamaica vs Cuba game in Group B. Curaçao won the toss.

 Central American zone

 The qualification for the Central American Nations is organised by UNCAF.
 The top two nations in each group will qualify for the 2013 CONCACAF U-20 Championship.
 Belize chose not to participate.
 The schedule was published on 25 June 2012.

 Group A

 This group is to be hosted in Honduras and games are scheduled for 17 to 21 July 2012.
 In addition to Honduras, the group will include Costa Rica and Nicaragua.

 Group B

 This group is to be hosted in Guatemala and games are scheduled for 25 to 29 July 2012.
 In addition to Guatemala, the group will include El Salvador and Panama.

 Eighteen players were banned for a combined 94 games for their actions following the Panama's 1–0 win over Guatemala.